Vic Darchinyan

 Vakhtang "Vic" Darchinyan (Վախթանգ Դարչինյան; born 7 January 1976) is an Armenian former professional boxer who competed from 2000 to 2017.
-He held multiple world championships in two weight classes, including the IBF flyweight title from 2004 to 2007; and the WBA (Undisputed, later Unified), WBC, IBF, and lineal super-flyweight titles between 2008 and 2010.
-Additionally, he held a record four IBO titles at flyweight, super-flyweight, and twice at bantamweight between 2005 and 2011.
+He held multiple world championships in two weight classes, including the International Boxing Federation (IBF) flyweight title from 2004 to 2007, and the unified super-flyweight championship between 2008 and 2010.
+He also held the lineal super-flyweight title from 2009 to 2011, and a record four International Boxing Organization (IBO) titles at flyweight, super-flyweight, and twice at bantamweight between 2005 and 2011.
 A southpaw with a highly unique fighting style and formidable punching power, Darchinyan became the first Armenian boxer to win a world title in 2004.

 Early life

 Darchinyan was born on 7 January 1976, in Vanadzor, Armenia.
 His father, Ruben Darchinyan, was an Olympic wrestling coach for Armenia.
 Ruben's name can sometimes be seen on Vic's boxing trunks.
 Vic has a sister named Liana.

 Vic wanted to become a boxer at the age of 5 and dreamed of becoming a world champion in the professionals.
 His father told him there was no professional boxing in Armenia (or any Soviet countries; this changed when the Union fell in 1991) and instead wanted Vic to follow in his footsteps and take up wrestling.
 Vic also wrestled as a kid, but always continued to say he would become a world champion someday.
 He eventually left wrestling in pursuit of his dream to become a world boxing champion.

 Darchinyan and his wife Olga, an English teacher, met near an Opera House in Sydney, Australia in 2001.
 They got married a year later.
 In 2007, the couple had a son named Ruben II.